alfert/propcheck/README.md

 Elixir versions of most of PropEr's tutorial material can be found in the [test folder on GitHub](https://github.com/alfert/propcheck/tree/master/test).

-Jesper Andersen and Robert Aloi blog about their thoughts and experience on using QuickCheck which are (mostly) directly transferable to PropCheck (with the notable exception of concurrency and the new state machine DSL from QuickCheck with the possibility to add requirement tags):
+Jesper Andersen and Robert Aloi blog about their thoughts and experiences on using QuickCheck which are (mostly) directly transferable to PropCheck (with the notable exception of concurrency and the new state machine DSL from QuickCheck with the possibility to add requirement tags):